sikoh/clinic-management-system/README.md

 Implementation in progress...

-This is a fun side project designed and developed for learning purposes.
+This is a fun side project designed and developed by Silvana Koharian

 Used skills:
 * Software Design & Architecture